What Are the Components of an Appraisal?

-Getting a house can be the biggest financial decision many of us might ever consider.
-Whether it's where you raise your family, a seasonal vacation property or one of many rentals, purchasing real property is an involved transaction that requires multiple parties to make it all happen.
+Purchasing real estate can be the largest financial decision most of us will ever consider.
+Whether it's a main residence, a seasonal vacation home or a rental fixer upper, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to pull it all off.

-It's likely you are familiar with the parties having a role in the transaction.
+The majority of the participants are very familiar.
 The real estate agent is the most known face in the exchange.
-Then, the lender provides the financial capital necessary to fund the transaction.
-And the title company sees to it that all areas of the transaction are completed and that a clear title passes from the seller to the purchaser.
+Next, the lender provides the money required to fund the transaction.
+And ensuring all areas of the sale are completed and that the title is clear to pass from the seller to the buyer is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-To determine the true status of the property, it's our duty to first conduct a thorough inspection.
-We must physically see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the condition a reasonable buyer would expect them to be.
-To make sure the stated square footage has not been misrepresented and describe the layout of the house, the inspection often entails creating a sketch of the floorplan.
-Most importantly, the appraiser identifies any obvious amenities - or defects - that would affect the value of the property.
+Our first duty at Accurate Valuation LLC is to inspect the property to ascertain its true status.
+We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly are there and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and conveying the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.

 Cost Approach

-Here, we gather information on local building costs, the cost of labor and other factors to figure out how much it would cost to build a property comparable to the one being appraised.
-This estimate often sets the upper limit on what a property would sell for.
+This is where we use information on local building costs, labor rates and other elements to ascertain how much it would cost to construct a property comparable to the one being appraised.
+This figure usually sets the upper limit on what a property would sell for.
 It's also the least used method.

-Appraisers become very familiar with the neighborhoods in which they work.
-They innately understand the value of certain features to the people of that area.
-Then, the appraiser researches recent sales in the vicinity and finds properties which are 'comparable' to the home in question.
-Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.
+Appraisers get to know the neighborhoods in which they appraise.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Accurate Valuation LLC, we are an authority when it comes to knowing the value of real estate features in Wellington and Larimer County neighborhoods.
-This approach to value is commonly awarded the most consideration when an appraisal is for a real estate purchase.
+An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Accurate Valuation LLC, we are experts in knowing the worth of real estate features in Wellington and Larimer County neighborhoods.
+The sales comparison approach to value is commonly given the most importance when an appraisal is for a home sale.

 Valuation Using the Income Approach